Move (The Move album): Background

-During autumn 1967, the Move released another very successful single in Britain, "Flowers in the Rain".
+During autumn 1967, the Move released another successful single in Britain, "Flowers in the Rain".
 It charted at number two.
 This had the honour of becoming the first full record to be played on the newly launched BBC Radio 1, further adding to their popularity.
 However, keeping up with this newfound popularity became hard, and the group had a tight performance schedule.
 Chris "Ace" Kefford was quoted saying "The pressure of being in the charts and having your clothes ripped and hair pulled out by fans in the streets - I had scissors stuck in my eye - but for the same money I got in The Vikings."

 Tying in with "Flowers in the Rain", Secunda performed another publicity stunt, by printing postcards depicting Harold Wilson (at the time prime minister and Labour Party leader) in bed with his secretary Marcia Falkender, Baroness Falkender.
 This prompted Wilson to sue the group, leading to all royalties going to a charity of Wilson's liking, to the loss of the song's composer Roy Wood.
 The scheduled follow up to "Flowers in the Rain" was "Cherry Blossom Clinic", which was backed by "Vote For Me", a satirical piece regarding corrupt politicians.
 This idea was shelved due to the court proceedings, as both the band and Regal Zonophone believed that it was unwise to release the potentially controversial song.